Transformational coaching explained

 The focus then of the coach is to enhance inner growth and help the exploration of the self as a driver of action.
 The being influences the doing, first it is necessary for the person to know him/herself, in order to be able to take the best actions for his/her life.

-Transformational Coaching is focused on the spirituality of the person, their BEING as a reference to the motivating impulse of their life.
+Transformational Coaching is focused on the spiritual dimension of the person, their BEING as a reference to the motivating impulse of their life.
 The method is used to empower and reflect in order to transform behaviour and emotions so that these factors have a positive influence to achieve personal and professional success.

 This type of coaching is most often used when a person feels lost or a company feels that there is a lack of humanisation in its employees.
 Everyday life can lead to the confinement in the comfort zone and that actions become repetitive and “normal” but these actions do not always bring positive results, they can also be negative results that become patterns in the behaviour of human beings and therefore do not let them transcend.